apprunjs/apprun-docs/docs/event-pubsub.md

 * Publishing an event means raising an event for some other code to handle.
 Publishing an event is also referred to as firing an event or triggering an event.
 * Subscribing an event means registering an event handler function to the event.
-The event handler function executes when the correspondent event.
+The event handler function executes when the correspondent event

 At the core, AppRun is an event pub-sub system.